Instagram can be a wonderful tool to drive traffic to your online shop.

 Using beautiful graphics and photos throughout your Instagram feed is wonderful and can get you a high follower count, but what’s more important than a high follower count is an engaged community.

-You want your followers to take action after seeing your photo, whether that be respond to a question you’re posting, sign up for your email list, or browse your online shop.
+You want your followers to take action after seeing your photo, whether that responds to a question you’re posting, sign up for your email list, or browse your online shop.

 Alex Beadon does an amazing job at writing strong call-to-actions in her Instagram posts.